-Itad has been a core consortium partner in SAVI, providing the Technical Director, staff, consultants and advice across the programme.
-Our inputs built on our previous governance work in Nigeria, particularly our DFID-funded JWL water governance programme in the Komadugu-Yobe river basin, working with coalitions of demand and supply side actors to improve public resource management.
+Itad was a core consortium partner in SAVI, providing the Technical Director, staff, consultants and advice across the programme.
+Our inputs built on our previous governance work in Nigeria, particularly our DFID-funded JWL water governance programme in the Komadugu-Yobe river basin, working with coalitions of demand and supply-side actors to improve public resource management.
 In addition to cross-cutting inputs on governance and approaches to working with civil society, Itad provided specialist inputs on M&E, knowledge management, and communications and advocacy, as well as advising SAVI on its Value for Money (VFM) approach.

-SAVI provides a good example of the use of monitoring and evaluative evidence to inform decision-making, and has been used as a case study for DFID’s working group on flexible and adaptive programming.
-It is also now widely regarded as example for Harvard’s Doing Development Differently initiative (see ODI’s Discussion Paper, October 2014).
-SAVI demonstrates how evidence combined with iterative, problem-driven programming can be used to good effect and achieve development results.
+SAVI provided a good example of the use of monitoring and evaluative evidence to inform decision-making and was used as a case study for DFID’s working group on flexible and adaptive programming.
+It is also now widely regarded as an example for Harvard’s Doing Development Differently initiative (see ODI’s Discussion Paper, October 2014).
+SAVI demonstrated how evidence combined with iterative, problem-driven programming could be used to good effect and achieve development results.

-SAVI made good progress and has achieved results above expectation, giving the programme an A+ performance rating.
-Its success in promoting more accountable governance has led to increasingly tangible results in terms of improvements to public policy and service delivery.
-SAVI has documented 89 cases where its partners have played a role in influencing the design and delivery of public policy and programmes.
-SAVI has been able to deliver these changes by mobilising actors in civil society, the media and State Houses of Assembly to advocate for change.
-Its particular value added has been to build confidence and capacity amongst these actors and to build connections between them.
+SAVI made good progress and achieved results above expectation, giving the programme an A+ performance rating.
+Its success in promoting more accountable governance led to increasingly tangible results in terms of improvements to public policy and service delivery.
+SAVI documented 89 cases where its partners have played a role in influencing the design and delivery of public policy and programmes.
+SAVI was able to deliver these changes by mobilising actors in civil society, the media and State Houses of Assembly to advocate for change.
+Its particular value added was building confidence and capacity amongst these actors and building connections between them.
 The results of this work have had a powerful demonstration effect that is increasingly generating cases of replication where practices promoted by SAVI have spread beyond its immediate partners and states.

 Read more on the SAVI website.